Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

 1. Verify your codespace is running.

-1. You can now edit your GitHub repository files, commit and push the changes directly to GitHub through VS Code.
+1. You can now edit your GitHub repository files, commit, and push the changes directly to GitHub through VS Code.

 ## Task 4: Explore GitHub Copilot Features

-In this task, you'll explore on various GitHub Copilot features through a simple Python script that defines a function to calculate the factorial of a number.
+In this task, you'll explore various GitHub Copilot features through a simple Python script that defines a function to calculate the factorial of a number.

 1. Below is a simple Python script that defines a function to calculate the factorial of a number.
 Let's use this to explore the GitHub Copilot features.